A close up of groom and bride holding hands with champagne on their wedding day

 2. ORDER YOUR WEDDING DRESS

 For many brides, the wedding dress is one of the most exciting elements of the day.
-Whether you’re opting for a bespoke handmade wedding dress, a vintage gown, or have a bridal boutique in mind, it’s a good idea to start thinking about the design and supplier sooner rather than later.
-Most bridal dresses are custom-made and typically take six to nine months, and you must allow time for fittings and alterations ahead of your big day.
-Read our Real Wedding blogs to get inspired by our beautiful brides wearing some of the best British wedding dress designers, including Miss Bush Bridal, Louise Selby, Emma Victoria Payne, or The Mews.
+Whether you’re opting for a bespoke handmade wedding dress, a vintage gown, or have a modern bridal boutique in mind, it’s a good idea to start thinking about the design and supplier sooner rather than later.
+Most bridal dresses are custom-made and typically take six to nine months.
+You must also allow time for fittings and alterations ahead of your big day.

 Prepared wedding dress hangs on wardrobe doors white shoes on floor